percona/pmm/docs/how-to/troubleshoot.md

 ### What is 'Alertmanager integration'?

-> There’s already an Alertmanager integration tab without me turning it on, I know because I was using your existing alertmanager integration.
+> There’s already an Alertmanager integration tab without me turning it on, I know because I was using your existing Alertmanager integration.

 This will continue to work but will be renamed *External Alertmanager*.